sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 3. The Major Projects and Investment Board (MPIB)[^6] oversees investment arrangements and progress reporting
    - Includes TB submissions, review of product status, and reporting requirements

+_Note 1_: The LOB ADM/DG receives a known budget, but its funding distribution within her portfolio is managed by her.

 ### Product Roadmap as the Investment Plan

 The Product's roadmap acts as the Investment Plan for the time horizon and is the basis for accountability.